AlexSwensen/alexswensen.io/posts/wemos-esp32-notes.md

 ---
 layout: post
-title: "\"WeMos\" ESP32 Notes"
+title: '"WeMos" ESP32 Notes'
 author: [Alexander Swensen]
 tags: ['arduino']
 image: /img/wemos.jpg
 date: '2017-10-31T22:19:31-05:00'
 draft: false
-excerpt: "My notes on the fake WeMos branded ESP32."
+excerpt: 'My notes on the fake WeMos branded ESP32.'
 ---

 ## If you haven't caught on to the ESP32 yet, you really should.